KevinRSX/gomokururu/README.md

 cutoffScore = 1000
 ```

-Note the caveat: `searchLevel = 2` means you are searching for three levels, because we count from 0 to 2 in minimax.
+Note the caveat: `searchLevel = 2` means searching for three levels, because we count from 0 to 2 in minimax.

-### Playing as Human
+## Playing as Human

-The game can be easily configured to play as PvP or PvE or EvE.
-In `app/Main.hs`,
+One of both of AIs can be replaced by human players.
+To do this, in `app/Main.hs`,

 ```haskell
 (newBoard, row, col) <- case piece of